PreMiD/Documentation/en/troubleshooting.md

 <a name="general"></a>
 # General troubleshooting
-> You can use [this](https://qkeleq10.github.io/PreMiD-Troubleshooting/) tool to more easily identify your issue.
-{.is-info}
 ### Reload the page
 You can press <kbd>CTRL+R</kbd>/<kbd>F5</kbd> (Windows) or <kbd>CMD+R</kbd> (MacOS) on your keyboard too instead of searching for the refresh button.